Karthus Build Guide by CaptianMike

 There is an actually good reason for having no CDR in my main Karthus build.
 Short answer: Defile does not scale with CDR.

-In depth answer: You may want CDR for your ultimate Requiem, but in reality, there are very few times in a game where you can use your ultimate effectively.
-It is not uncommon to only use your ultimate once before the 30-minute mark.
+In depth answer: You may want CDR for your ultimate Requiem, but in reality, there are few times in a game where you can use your ultimate effectively.
 If you use your ultimate that seldom, it is clear that you don't need CDR to repeatedly use that ability.
 Also, Defile becomes a huge source of damage in the late game but it is a toggled ability so it doesn't scale at all with CDR.
 Finally, if even after that you still want to grab an item with some CDR, your purchase won't be 100% cost efficient.
 You are paying for that CDR when you won't even need it so therefore, you should stay away from CDR items in most situations.

 WITH THAT BEING SAID-